The White Tiger

 Then the young man came upon an unconscious girl who lay huddled in a heap.
 The young hunter took the girl in his arms and nursed her until she awakened.
 The girl looked into his face and thanked him with all of her heart.
 She then revealed that she was the daughter of the king's highest advisor, who was famous in the capital city.
 The young girl told him how just the night before, the great White Tiger had stolen her away while she was washing her hair outside on the veranda of her home.

-Suddenly, the two of them heard what sounded like a human voice.
-Puzzled, they groped in the dark toward it.
-When lo!
-The voice belonged to an old man crouched in the corner.
-Who was it but none other than the boy's father!
-He had survived all these years inside the White Tiger's stomach on the prey swallowed by the great beast.
 The father and son rejoiced in having found one another at last.
 Then together with the young girl, the three of them escaped through the tiger's mouth and found that they were in the middle of a large field.
-The young man skinned a portion of the tiger, for he wanted to take home as a remembrance the beautiful white tiger-skin.
-Taking the young girl by one hand and his father by the other, he proudly returned home, where his mother was waiting for him.
+The young man skinned a portion of the tiger, for he wanted to take it home as a remembrance the beautiful white tiger-skin.
+With the young girl and his father, he proudly returned home, where his mother was waiting for him.
 Words cannot describe her joy to see not only her son come safely back home, but her long lost husband, too!

 end